 Without a doubt, it’s a challenging time to work in corporate travel management.
-COVID-19 has changed the business travel landscape drastically, bringing in a whole slew of new obstacles and unknowns while the usual demands of the job remain ever-present.
+COVID-19 has drastically changed the business travel landscape, bringing in a slew of new obstacles and unknowns while the usual demands of the job remain ever-present.
 Your to-do list has always included decreasing expenses, carrying out duty-of-care tasks, and developing smart policies, but trying to meet your goals in uncertain times can feel like a shot in the dark.

 We suggest taking a good, hard look at your program — especially while business travel is in a slump — to revamp your approach and zero in on new opportunities to refine your business travel management strategies.

-With that in mind, we’ve created a guide for addressing the some of the main issues affecting corporate travel management — not just now, but in the years to come.
+With that in mind, we’ve created a guide for addressing some of the main issues affecting corporate travel management — not just now but in the years to come.

 Considering new technologies

-Corporate travel management technology is always advancing, and it’s smart to invest in some of these advancements to make your job easier.
-If you haven’t examined how your travel program makes use of the latest tools, now is a great time to do so.
-Weighing your options for a tech-savvy TMC is a great first step.
+Corporate travel management technology is constantly advancing, and investing in some of these advancements is wise to make your job easier.
+If you haven’t examined how your travel program uses the latest tools, now is a great time to do so.
+Weighing your options for a tech-savvy TMC is a significant first step.

-Look for a TMC that makes it easy to incorporate these valuable third-party services designed to give you an edge in achieving your business travel management goals.
-A good TMC will give you the power to plug and play with the solutions that make the most sense for your operations.
+Look for a TMC that easily incorporates these valuable third-party services designed to give you an edge in achieving your business travel management goals.
+A good TMC will allow you the power to plug and play with the solutions that make the most sense for your operations.

 Keeping track of canceled flights, refunds, and unused tickets

-When was the last time you found yourself in such a flurry of canceled flights, refunds, and unused tickets?
+When did you last find yourself in such a flurry of canceled flights, refunds, and unused tickets?
 Probably not in recent memory, if ever.
 With business travel ground to a halt in the wake of COVID-19 and a return to previous levels not expected for several years, you’ll need a solid strategy ASAP for dealing with this problem.

-Did you know a single canceled trip costs a company $889 on average, mostly because refunds and vouchers are never claimed or used for future travel?
-This opens the door for huge amounts of lost money — an alarming prospect for a company of any size.
+Did you know a single canceled trip costs a company $889 on average, mainly because refunds and vouchers are never claimed or used for future travel?
+This opens the door for vast amounts of lost money — an alarming prospect for a company of any size.

 Corporate travel management professionals have a choice: manually cross-check spreadsheets and try to make sense of raw data, or enlist the help of a refund policy tracking tool to get real-time reports that track every unflown ticket, helping to make a solid plan for recovering that money.